PRESS RELEASE

 And around 15,000 of those cases involved teenagers – some of whom were rushed to A&E departments suffering serious psychosis.

-The number of cannabis-related hospitalisations per year in England has risen by more than 50 per cent since 2013 – from 19,765 to 31,130.
+The number of cannabis-related hospitalisations per year in England has risen by more than 50% since 2013 – from 19,765 to 31,130.

 The NHS figures, published by the Mail on Sunday, showed there were 125,290 cannabis and spice-related hospital admissions in England from April 2013 to March 2018, including 14,888 under-20s.

-“I am seeing an increasing number of young adults with paranoid psychoses – a schizophrenia-like illness and depression, which developed from marijuana use,” he said.
+“I am seeing an increasing number of young adults with paranoid psychoses – a schizophrenia-like illness, and depression, which developed from marijuana use,” he said.

-Some youngsters were experimenting with marijuana on ‘gap’ years only to experience serious psychotic episodes as a result, he said.
+Some youngsters were experimenting with marijuana on ‘gap years', only to experience serious psychotic episodes as a result, he said.

 Teenagers are particularly vulnerable to cannabis because of their brain development.
 The brain is still developing in the teenage years – up to the age of around 20.
-The Royal College of Psychiatrists says there is “a massive process of ‘neural pruning’ going on.
+The Royal College of Psychiatrists says there's “a massive process of ‘neural pruning’ going on.
 This is rather like streamlining a tangled jumble of circuits so they can work more effectively.
 Any experience, or substance, that affects this process has the potential to produce long-term psychological effects”.

 This, combined with the strength of today’s cannabis, can have a devastating effect on mental health, said Dr Campbell.

-“We know the chances of developing mental illness from using cannabis are greatly increased depending on how young you are when you start smoking it, the more you smoke it, and the stronger it is,” he said, warning that the chemical profile of marijuana is “up to 100 times stronger than substances around in the 1960s – they have much stronger tetrahydrocannabinols (THCs) – the main psychoactive part of cannabis”.
+“We know the chances of developing mental illness from using cannabis are greatly increased depending on how young you are when you start smoking it, the more you smoke it, and the stronger it is” he said, warning that the chemical profile of marijuana is “up to 100 times stronger than substances around in the 1960s – they have much stronger tetrahydrocannabinols (THCs) – the main psychoactive part of cannabis”.

 In high doses, THCs can induce temporary schizophrenia-like psychotic symptoms such as paranoia, delusions, anxiety and hallucinations.